MatsCornegoor/sift-recipe-keeper/BUILD.md

-# F-Droid Build Instructions for Sift Recipe Keeper
+# Build Instructions for Sift Recipe Keeper

 ## Overview

 Sift is a React Native app that needs to be built using standard React Native build tools.

 ## Build Requirements

 - Node.js 18+
 - npm
 - Android SDK (for Android builds)